Particle Motion and Perturbed Dynamical System in Warped Product Spacetimes: The energy function along the phase path

-Let $y$ and $q$ be the dynamical variables of the system.
-For timelike geodesics the system may have critical points at $q=0$ and $y=l$ (i.e at $y=l$,$f'(l)=0$).
-If so, then this critical point will be a saddle point for $f''(l)<0$, and it will be a center for $f''(l)>0$.
+Let us go back to the equations of the 5D geodesics given by (\ref{24}), which with the help of (\ref{11}) led us to (\ref{27}).
+As mentioned above, for timelike geodesics the system may have a critical point at $q=0$ and $y=l$ (i.e at $y=l$, $f'(l)=0$).
+If so, then this critical point will be a saddle point for $f''(l)<0$, and will be a center for $f''(l)>0$.
 On the other hand for null geodesics, the equilibrium point will lie on the line $q=0$.
 Whatever be the situation, we can determine the phase path for the system, which is given by the relation

 where $K_{0}$ is the integration constant.
-Finally, after doing some basic mathematics this equation takes the form
+After some simple calculations this equation can be recast in the form

 where K is a positive constant.
-Thus along the phase path we can write equation (\ref{5}) as
+Thus along the phase path we can write equation (\ref{25}) as

-Here $ \left(\frac{Ke^{-2f(y)}}{2}\right)$ can be treated as a potential along the phase path.
-Thus the total energy along the phase path can be written as
+Drawing analogy with Newtonian mechanics, the quantity $\left. \frac{Ke^{-2f(y)}}{2} \right.$ can be interpreted as the potential along the phase path.
+Consequently we can introduce the concept of an energy function along the phase path, which can be written as